tinzmagh/PythonExam2019/README.md

 # Python exam project 2019
-For my python exam project I have made a web crawler from scratch.
+This is my project for my python exam.
+I have choosen to do assignment 1: Crawl a web site and save the content in markdown.
 All you have to do is input an URL and then it crawls the website and saves all the content in markdown.

 ### Install dependencies